aankur/garage/doc/drafts/k2v-spec.md

 The causality token should be the one returned in a previous read request (e.g. by ReadItem or ReadBatch), to indicate that this write takes into account the values that were returned from these reads, and supersedes them causally.
-If the triple is inserted for the first time, the causality token should be set to `null`.
+If the triplet is inserted for the first time, the causality token should be set to `null`.

 The value is expected to be a base64-encoded binary blob.
-The value `null` can also be used to delete the triple while preserving causality information: this allows to know if a delete has happenned concurrently with an insert, in which case both are preserved and returned on reads (see below).
+The value `null` can also be used to delete the triplet while preserving causality information: this allows to know if a delete has happenned concurrently with an insert, in which case both are preserved and returned on reads (see below).